GeekTrainer/learn-typescript/m07-working-external-libraries/includes/3-exercise-export-import-module-components.md

 In next part of the exercise, you'll import components from each of the two modules into a new module.

-1. Create a new file called **Main.ts**.
+1. Create a new file called **main.ts**.
 This file will contain the main code of the application, including the `import` statements.
-1. Import the `returnGreeting` function from **Greetings_module.ts** using the `import` keyword.
+1. Import the `returnGreeting` function from **greetings_module.ts** using the `import` keyword.

     ```typescript
-    import { returnGreeting } from './Greetings_module.js';         // imports a single function in the module
+    import { returnGreeting } from './greetings_module.js';         // imports a single function in the module
     ```

-1. If **Greetings_module.ts** had contained multiple components, you could import the entire module into a single variable (for example, `allGreetingFunctions`), as shown in the following statement.
+1. If **greetings_module.ts** had contained multiple components, you could import the entire module into a single variable (for example, `allGreetingFunctions`), as shown in the following statement.
 You can then use the variable to access all the module exports.

     ```typescript
-    import * as allGreetingFunctions from './Greetings_module.js';  // imports all exported components in the module
+    import * as allGreetingFunctions from './greetings_module.js';  // imports all exported components in the module
     ```

-1. Try importing the `returnGreeting` function from **GreetingsLength_module.ts** using the statement `import { returnGreeting } from './GreetingsLength_module'`.
-You'll notice an error because both files contain a `returnGreeting` function and you now have a naming conflict in the global scope of **Main.ts**.
+1. Try importing the `returnGreeting` function from **greetings-utilities_module.ts** using the statement `import { returnGreeting } from './greetings-utilities_module.js'`.
+You'll notice an error because both files contain a `returnGreeting` function and you now have a naming conflict in the global scope of **main.ts**.
 1. Correct the naming conflict by assigning the second instance of `returnGreeting` a new name.
 Replace `{ returnGreeting }` with `{ returnGreeting as returnGreetingLength }`.
 You can now use `returnGreetingLength` in place of the function name in your code.

     ```typescript
-    import { returnGreeting as returnGreetingLength } from './GreetingsLength_module.js';
+    import { returnGreeting as returnGreetingLength } from './greetings-utilities_module.js';
     ```

     > [!IMPORTANT]